skip to Main Content

 Rising home values: Learn how to tap into the equity you’ve built

-(Hint: Equity is the part of your home that belongs to you, not your lender.
-It’s often the difference between what your home is worth and what you owe on your home loan.)
+(Quick refresher: Equity is the part of your home that belongs to you, not your lender.
+It’s often the difference between what your home is worth and what you owe on your mortgage.)

-Through careful planning, a home equity line of credit can be a powerful way to tap into the equity you’ve built.
-Learn how it works—and what to consider before making this money move.
+One way to access it?
+A home equity line of credit.
+It’s a flexible option that allows you to borrow against the equity you’ve built.
+Learn how it works—and what to consider before tapping into your home’s value.

 What’s a HELOC?